abeltje/Perl5-CoreSmokeDB-Schema/README.md

 ## Report

-This table holds the basic information for a Perl5 core smoke report that is consistent throughout the smoke-run (like OS, hardware, source-tree status and agregate information).
+This table holds the basic information for a Perl5 core smoke report that is consistent throughout the smoke-run (like OS, hardware, source-tree status and aggregate information).

 ## Config